 It’s pretty simple actually.
 Instead of one big start with all 50,000+ people taking off at once, we divide everyone into about 100 waves.
 They’re organized by people’s expected pace so that everyone can run with people their own speed.
 Waves start with the fastest runners, then go to slower runners, then joggers, then walkers.

 How do I pick what wave to be in?

-When you register you just pick which type of wave you think you belong in.
-You’ll automatically be put in a wave that is right for you.
+When you register you pick the type of “Participant Category” you think you belong in.
+You’ll automatically be put in a wave that is right for you or based on your qualifying time.
 Learn more about the Wave Categories on the right.